-Photos of our adventures are online and organized into annual galleries.
-Try clicking on a thumbnail (if one exists) for a direct link to images for that adventure.
-Once there, click on any of the images and a slide show will commence.
+Photos of our adventures are online and organized into galleries.
+Try clicking on a thumbnail (if one exists) for a direct link to images for that photo gallery.
+Once there, click on any of the thumbnail images to view all the images.

 385-86 McKenzie Bridge – 7/16-17/2018

 Revisited the beautiful Horse Creek with a great group of campers.
 Reserved Horse Creek Group Campground for 3 nights (stays first two).
 Great deal, good fishing, room for 40-50 people in 10 campsites (some right on the creek.

 Camped one night outside LaPine, OR with Alicia, Mo, Stacey and Mo’s folks (Jeff & Donna).
 Oh, I forgot Leo and 4 more doggy buddies.
 We had 2 campsites on the Blue loop (no hookups and spacious).
 Reservoir heavy with algae and warm.
 Put in boat for kayaking and punctured the hull.